 Rex Tillerson's career as secretary of state under Trump

 The news comes amid Tillerson’s contentious relationship with President Donald Trump.
-In October, NBC News reported that Tillerson considered resigning from his position last summer amid disputes with the White House.
-Additionally, Tillerson allegedly called the president a “moron” after a meeting with cabinet officials in October.
+In October, NBC News reported that Tillerson allegedly called Trump a "moron," and considered resigning from his position during the summer amid disputes with the White House.

-Tillerson’s fate in the Trump administration appears to be shaky.
-Here’s what you need to know about the former Exxon Mobil executive’s career as Secretary of State ahead of his possible departure.
+Tillerson’s fate in the Trump administration may change.
+Here’s what you need to know about his career as secretary of state so far.

 Dec.
 6, 2016 -- Tillerson met the president-elect, before meeting him again Dec.
 10, the Washington Post reported.